Kevy-loo/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+You don't need 2/3 different files to update or create a tiny feature.
+It also makes it so you do not have to prop drill through all your files

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is essentially the storage where all your data is.
+Actions tells us about the changes in state.
+Reducers handle those actions and will replace the "store" accordingly.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+redux-thunk allows us to return a function instead of an action object.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Honestly I think i like useState just because that is what we mainly used.
+I can definitely see the down sides of useState and the pros of for ex redux.
+I think I would need to be a little more comfortable with redux to be able to say it is my favorite.